Christmas Holiday Traffic Accident Estimate for 2019

 There are several things you can do to reduce your risk of a traffic accident this Christmas.

 - Wear seat belts.
 Ensure that you and every passenger in your vehicle is wearing a seat belt and that infants and children are strapped into appropriate car seats or booster seats.
 When seat belts are worn properly, they reduce the risk of fatalities for front-seat passengers by 45 percent.
 The NSC estimates that 128 lives may be saved this Christmas Day holiday period if everyone in every vehicle wears their seat belt.

 - Do not drink and drive.
 Thirty-seven percent of Christmas Day holiday period traffic fatalities in 2018 involved an alcohol-impaired driver.
+On average, over the holidays, the number of alcohol-related fatal car crashes increases to almost 33 percent.
 Many lives could be saved this Christmas holiday period if no one got behind the wheel after drinking alcohol.
 Plan to stay overnight, have a designated driver or abstain from alcohol in order to ensure that you are not drinking and driving.
 If you see another vehicle swerving on the road, get out of their way and call 9-1-1.

 - Opt to fly if you are able.
 If you are planning to take a long road trip over four hours you should consider flying, which is a much safer mode of transportation.
 This way you won’t be contributing to road congestion and will avoid the risk of a road traffic accident.